BroadbandTV Corp: Investments, partnerships & acquisitions

 In June 2013, BroadbandTV received a $36 million private placement from RTL Group.
 At the time, this marked the largest private placement into an internet media company in Canada since 2007.

 In April 2014, TV production firm FremantleMedia partnered with BroadbandTV to identify and manage user-uploaded content on YouTube for more than 200 shows, including American Idol, The Price Is Right, America's Got Talent, Baywatch, and The X Factor.
 In September 2014, BBTV signed a multi-year original content agreement with FremantleMedia North America's digital studio, Tiny Riot "to produce original programming in the entertainment, gaming, and music genres."

 In August 2014, BBTV renewed its existing YouTube rights-management deal with the National Basketball Association to manage fan-uploaded content on the site.
 The NBA channel is the largest professional sports channel on YouTube, boasting over 5.6 million subscribers and more than 2.2 billion page views at the time of the renewal.
 In 2016, BBTV and The NBA also launched NBA Playmakers, a new digital entertainment brand focused around basketball culture.

-In April 2015, BroadbandTV acquired YoBoHo, which operates the HooplaKidz children's brand on YouTube.
+In April 2015, BroadbandTV acquired YoBoHo; a company based in Mumbai, which operates the HooplaKidz children's brand on YouTube.
 HooplaKidz is the largest preschool and K-12 educational digital-first producer on YouTube.

 In summer 2015, BroadbandTV partnered with leading YouTube analytics website SocialBlade "to supply data and services to its community of users".
 SocialBlade previously offered partnership through Maker Studios' entry-level partnership program, Maker Gen.

 In August 2020, Jukin Media announced partnerships with BroadbandTV and Fullscreen.